Skip to content

 • TCP 389 (LDAP) or TCP 636 (LDAPs) for communication with the LDAP server.
 Please refer to LDAP access for more information regarding which port to choose.

-SELinux Configuration (RHEL or CentOS 7 only)
+SELinux Configuration (RHEL only)

 Important